 Self-care doesn’t have to be quiet and slow – it can be getting a heart-pumping, sweaty workout in.
 If you like boxing or any kind of high intensity workout to release endorphins and get your mind focused on being mentally and physically stronger – go for it!

 5. Clean your home

-I love the feeling after being gone all day and coming into a spotless home!
-When the countertops are all cleared and dusted, the dishes are all put away, the clothes are all folded – I’m getting happy just thinking about it!
+Being outside all day and coming into a spotless home is bliss.
+Imagine walking into your home with the countertops cleared and dusted, the dishes are all put away, the clothes are all folded.
 Yes it’s physical work to get your home in the right condition but it is so worth it to live in a space that is decluttered and clean.
-I’m a firm believer that your space accurately reflects how you feel on the inside.
+Your physical space accurately reflects how you feel on the inside.

 6. Play with your pet

 Throwing a squeaky toy and seeing my fur baby’s face light up is the best feeling in the world!
 Pet time is always soothing and helps put me in a better emotional state.